Apply to Become a DIS Student Videographer

-- Short statement of why you would make a great DIS Student Videographer (no more than 250 words)
+- A short statement of why you would make a great DIS Student Videographer (no more than 250 words)

-- We will contact you to let you know if you have made our shortlist of candidates and invite you to an interview during Arrivals Week
+- We will contact you to let you know if you have made our shortlist of candidates a few days prior to the semester start to invite you to an interview during Arrivals Week.

 Positions are competitive!
-Be sure to contact us by the deadline: August 17, 2017
+Be sure to contact us by the deadline.